Pooran-Dewari/parse_single_cell_analysis/05_downstream_analysis_2025/README.md

 └── matrix.mtx.gz

 ## 1c: Merge Parse hexamers and polyA captures and create seurat objects
 Parse uses a mix of hexamers and poly(A) to capture mRNAs.
 We need to assign each nucleus by merging reads that come up from these two sources but the same mRNA molecule.
-Run the bash script 'make_seu.sh' to merge hexamers and poly(A) for each of the sub-lib and create a seurat object.
+Run the bash script 'make_seu.sh' to merge hexamers and poly(A) and create a seurat object for each of the sub-lib.